By Magzter

 Growth Levers

-- Integration of community discussion threads could increase engagement beyond static reading.
+- Integrate community discussion threads to increase user engagement

 Market Threats